-We have the tuning fork connected with three wire connection.
-The three wire connection allows us to cancel out the effect of wire resistance.
+We have the tuning fork connected with the three-wire connection.
+The three-wire connection allows us to cancel out the effect of wire resistance.
 We call this effect the Lead wire compensation.
 Especially with long cables, the wire can significantly reduce the sensitivity of the gage.
 The third wire combined with the shunt calibration allows us to measure this resistance and correct this error.

 The shunt calibration can be used to measure and correct the resistance in this case.
 We need to choose the Bridge cal scaling and click the Compensate button.
 Shunt calibration takes a while since it has to set several configurations and measure back the results.
 After that, the wire resistance measurement shows in the drawing, the Correction factor is shown and, if possible, the Excitation voltage level is raised to still meet the required sensitivity of the gage.